Post-Sophomore Fellowship (PSF)

 Rashna Madan (l) at Graduation, May 2018

 Students desiring a very special opportunity to gain clinical and research experience in pathology should consider applying for the Post-Sophomore Fellowship (PSF) open each academic year in the department.
-One to two students will be selected and will be expected to perform rotations and duties similar to first-year residents in pathology.
+One to two students will be selected and will have rotations and duties similar to first-year residents in pathology.
 This will provide the student a unique avenue to expand his or her current knowledge base through hands-on experience in a hospital setting.
 One-half year of basic science laboratory research with departmental faculty may be available for qualifying students.

 Additional information regarding the application process is available from our assistant director of education either via e-mail or telephone (ext.
 8-7192).
 Acceptance of applications is ongoing between the fall semester and January of each academic year prior to the assignment and must be submitted as original with signature in order to be accepted.
 Please include a current curriculum vitae, two (2) letters of support, sealed medical transcript, standard passport-sized photograph and letter of personal statement with the application.
 Selection is ongoing starting in December of each year and will be completed and processed through the School of Medicine’s Student Affairs prior to third year curriculum selection.